JasonBenett/resume-crafter/docs/configuration.md

 - **description** - One-paragraph overview of the role
 - **tasks** - Bullet list of achievements and responsibilities
 - **technologies** - Tech stack (not typically translated)
+- **url** - Optional link to company website or project, opens in new tab

 **Example:**